kevinhwang91/nvim-ibus-sw/README.md

 ### Suggest

-Anyway, I suggest you use [vim-visual-multi](https://github.com/mg979/vim-visual-multi) instead of [vim-multiple-cursors](https://github.com/terryma/vim-multiple-cursors), faster and have other awesome futures.
+Anyway, I suggest you use [vim-visual-multi](https://github.com/mg979/vim-visual-multi) instead of [vim-multiple-cursors](https://github.com/terryma/vim-multiple-cursors), faster and have other awesome features.

 Using vim-visual-multi, It doesn't use hook function like vim-multiple-cursors anymore!!!